alexandruboboc/droptabs/README.md

 **Default: 'li'**

+### dropdownCaretSelector
+Jquery selector for the caret used in the dropdown label.
+This will only select elements under current container.

+**Default: 'b.caret'**

 ### visibleTabsSelector
 Jquery selector for the visible elements (tabs).
 This will only select elements under current container.
 **Will be changed soon, don't use it!